JSMarsh813/Reference/javascript/strings.md

 function spinWords(string){

   let stringToArray= string.split(" ")
-    //needs to be an array to use map, split into the individual words " " not letters ""
+    //needs to be an array to use map
+    //split into the individual words " " not letters ""

   let overFiveReverse=stringToArray.map(word=>word.length>=5?
                                                 word.split("").reverse().join("")